U.S. transport chief, foreign policy advisers among resignations after Capitol violence | Politics

 Chao, a labor secretary and deputy transportation secretary under previous Republican presidents, has led the department for four years.
 In an interview with Reuters on Dec.
 31, Chao had said she planned to remain on the job through Jan.
 20. On Thursday, she was at pains to say that "we will help my announced successor, Mayor Pete Buttigieg, with taking on the responsibility of running this wonderful department."

-Among those who were spurred to quit was Mick Mulvaney, a former White House chief of staff who resigned his post as a special envoy to Northern Ireland.
+Among those spurred to quit was Mick Mulvaney, a former White House chief of staff who resigned as a special envoy to Northern Ireland.
 "I wouldn't be surprised to see more of my friends resign over the course of the next 24 to 48 hours," he said on CNBC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)